katpadi/aktibibo/README.md

 foo.activated_at  # Fri, 29 Apr 2016 08:29:03 UTC +00:00
 foo.deactivated_at # nil
 ```
-## Development
-TODO: Add args to set from the model if re-activation is allowed.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/katpadi/aktibibo.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License